w3c/wai-about-wai/_about/update.md

 ## Upcoming Publications

-We plan to publish the following documents by "Q2", which is April, May, June.
+We plan to publish the following documents in "Q3", which is July, August, September.
 To learn about "Candidate Recommendation" (**CR**), "Proposed Recommendation" (**PR**), and other stages, see [How WAI Develops Accessibility Standards through the W3C Process: **Milestones** and Opportunities to Contribute](https://www.w3.org/WAI/standards-guidelines/w3c-process/).

+* [Accessibility of Remote Meetings](https://www.w3.org/TR/saur/) as a W3c Working Group Note in July 2022
+* [Synchronization Accessibility User Requirements (SAUR)](https://www.w3.org/TR/saur/) as a W3c Working Group Note in July 2022
-* [ARIA 1.2](https://www.w3.org/TR/wai-aria-1.2/) to PR in Q2 2022
+* [ARIA 1.2](https://www.w3.org/TR/wai-aria-1.2/) to PR in Q3 2022
-* [Personalization documents](https://www.w3.org/WAI/personalization/) will be re-named "WAI-Adapt" and published as updated drafts or CR in Q2 2022
+* [WAI-Adapt: Content Module](https://www.w3.org/TR/adapt-content/) to CR in Q3 2022
-* [WCAG 2.2](https://w3c.github.io/wcag/guidelines/22/) to CR in Q2 2022; finalized by September 2022
+* [WCAG 2.2](https://w3c.github.io/wcag/guidelines/22/) to CR in Q3 2022; finalized by September 2022

 Recent publications and other announcements are on the **[News page](/news/)**.